denten-books/plain-text/5-chapter.md

 of affective information inevitably creating difficulties at the point of discard" [@kellett_does_2003, 458].
-Kellett and Knight report a case study of a woman unable to discard rubbish in the usual way, for whom, due to excessive object-affect fusion the concept of recycling was "morally abhorrent."
+Kellett and Knight report a case study of a woman unable to discard rubbish in the usual way, for whom, due to excessive object-affect fusion, the concept of recycling was "morally abhorrent."
 The only way she could get rid of anything, including rubbish, was to burn it the fireplace, which was continually lit for that purpose, and then to deform the partially melted objects with a mallet, battered beyond recognition and therefore stripped of all identity and affect [@kellett_does_2003, 459-60].

-To be sure, the literature on the subject mentions that fusion between objects and affect can and does routinely take place in its perfectly commonplace, non- pathological form.[^ln5-hoard] In this regard, we can view the domestic space as an everyday archival domain.
-The book shelf, the pantry, the wall, and the
+To be sure, the literature on hoarding mentions that fusion between objects and affect can and does routinely take place in its perfectly commonplace, non- pathological forms.[^ln5-hoard] In this regard, we can view the domestic space as an everyday archival domain, imbued with emotional significance.
+Quote Bachelard here.

+The book
-mantle: these are the locations where the family imposes private order, organizes its material life, and into which it secretes its memories, preserving and curating artifacts from its own past.
+shelf, the pantry, the wall, and the mantle: these are the locations where the family imposes private order, organizes its material life, and into which it secretes its memories, preserving and curating artifacts from its own past.
 For the most part, these archives have remained obscured behind closed doors.[^ln5-obscured] Only recently have anthropologists and cultural historians have began to document and to "read" such spaces.
 For example, in a chapter on immigrant domestic interiors, Svetlana Boym writes about these typically Soviet curio cabinets, which present "once a fragmentary biography of the inhabitant and a display of collective memory" [@boym_future_2002, 334].
 "If there had been such a thing as Soviet cultural unconscious," she writes in *Common Spaces*, it would have been structured like a communal apartment" [@boym_common_1995, 1610].
 Similarly, in "Life at Home in the Twenty-First Century," a ground-breaking "ethnoarcheology" of contemporary American domestic space, a team of anthropologists (and a photographer) document, describe, and interpret the "domestic material worlds" of 32 Los Angeles families.
 A 41 year old father has this to say about his family's refrigerator:

 > Here is our life on the refrigerator and all the collection of photos and
 > magnets.
 And you know what? we go up to these pictures and the time and sort